Creating a Conditioned Attic

 You’ve just created a conditioned attic.
 Now your HVAC contractor asks you whether or not you want a supply register and a return grille in your attic.

-The answer to this question is simple: no. If you’ve done a good job insulating and air sealing, the conditions in your attic will approximate indoor conditions, even without a supply register or a return-air grille.
+The answer to this question depends on several factors.
+If you have insulated the roof assembly with closed-cell spray foam, you probably don't need a supply register or return grille in your attic.
+If you’ve done a good job insulating and air sealing, the temperature of the air in your attic will approximate indoor conditions, even without a supply register or a return-air grille.

 Conditioned attics have a few drawbacks